omerwase/Lane-Lines-Detection/writeup.md

 2) To split Hough lines between left and right I used the middle of the image as the boundary.
 I believe this will not work well in practice since it assumes the car's camera is pointing towards the middle of the road.

+3) Another reason for my algorithm functioning poorly on the challenge video is likely due to the car's hood being visible near the bottom.
+In general the mask applied in my pipeline is very specific to the positioning of the camera.

 ### 3. Suggest possible improvements to your pipeline

 The improvements discussed below correspond to the shortcomings described above (numbered respectively):